Dominican Republic–Haiti relations: Haitian migration in the Dominican Republic

 Some cross-border cooperation exists in areas such as health, business, and infrastructure.
-Many Haitians travel to the Dominican Republic to find seasonal or long-term work in order to send remittances to their families.
+Many Haitians travel to the Dominican Republic to find seasonal or long-term work to send remittances to their families.
 Some of these Haitian workers, as well as Dominicans of Haitian descent have reported complaints of discrimination against them by the Dominican majority population.
 Other Haitians who would seek work, instead remain in Haiti, fearing discrimination on the other side of the border.

 Migration has been taking place since the 1920s, when Haitian laborers were actively encouraged to come work in the thriving Dominican sugar industry.
 With modernization from the 1960s on, fewer workers were required, and other Dominican industries and services started employing more Haitian workers, often an inexpensive, less regulated labor source with fewer legal protections.
 Many Haitian women find work in Dominican households, and Haitian men at Dominican construction sites, often leading to the move of an entire family.

 A large number of migrated Haitian workers have continued to live in the Dominican Republic over several generations.
 The two governments have been unable to agree upon a legal framework to address the nationality of these descendants, leaving around one million people of Haitian ancestry in the Dominican Republic effectively stateless, restricting their access to health care, education and employment opportunities.

 Though migration from Haiti to the Dominican Republic is economically beneficial to both countries, it is one of the leading contributors to tension between the two countries as well; illegal immigration from Haiti resonates high dissonance with the Dominican people.
 It has led to anti-Haitian feelings and mistrust of the Haitian people.
 Another problem with Haitian migration into Dominican Republic is that it blurs the line of citizenship.
 This factor of migration affects not only Dominican economy but its culture as well.

-Travel across the border is quite easy, with daily bus service from Santo Domingo to both Haiti's north and south coasts.
-Much of the frontier remains very open, with regular crossings to markets on either side.
+Travel across the border used to be quite easy, with daily bus service from Santo Domingo to both Haiti's north and south coasts.
+Much of the frontier was very open until the 2020s, with regular crossings to markets on either side.
 It is possible to drive much of the line and one unfenced north–south highway actually straddles the border.
+In September 2023, the Dominican Republic decided to close its border with Haiti following a water rights dispute.